European court to rule on appeal against Apple tax bill

 The European Commission believes the multinational paid an effective corporate tax rate of 1% on profits from sales made across the EU, but routed through a firm based in Ireland.

-The Commission believes that constituted illegal aid given to Apple by Ireland.
+The Commission believes that constituted illegal aid given to Apple by the Irish state.

 The money has been held in an escrow account, meaning the proceeds cannot be released until there has been a final determination in the European courts over the validity of the Commission’s decision.